TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/milestones.md

 * [ ] Gain a point of potential if we learned something new and important about the world
 * [ ] Gain a point of potential if we learned something new and important about one of the player characters

-* [ ] Increase each attribute modifier by 5 / 4 / 3 / 2 / 1 if this milestone is an attribute milestone
+* [ ] Increase your attribute modifiers if this is an attribute milestone-- two by 3, two by 2, and two by 1
-* [ ] Increase the number of dice you add to a skill check if this milestone is a skill milestone
+* [ ] Increase the number of dice you add to a skill check if this is a skill milestone